-Would the truth be known, her first love has always been writing and her primary motivation for going back to school at the age of 35 to obtain a physics degree was to produce more accurate science fiction.
+Would the truth be known, her first love has always been writing.
+To that end, her primary motivation for going back to school at the age of 35 to obtain a physics degree was to produce more accurate science fiction.
 (You can read her essay about what her college experience was like here.)
-While working at NASA she remembers going to see the movie Armageddon with a friend who was in the oil business.
-Afterwards the two proceeded to rip the movie apart for its inaccurate representation of both industries.
+While working at NASA, she remembers going to see the movie Armageddon with a friend who was in the oil business.
+Afterwards, the two proceeded to rip the movie apart for its inaccurate representation of both industries.

-Born in Peekskill, New York she has lived in California, Utah and Texas in the course of raising her family, which included fifteen years as a stay-at-home mom before returning to college in her 30s to obtain her degree, a feat accomplished while she still had six children at home.
-All are now grown with children of their own providing her with 17 grandchildren and two great-grandchildren so far.
-Never at a loss for something to do besides writing she enjoys gardening, her two Bengal cats and pursuing her study of the heavens in yet another realm, that of astrology.
+Born in Peekskill, New York, she has lived in California, Utah, and Texas in the course of raising her family.
+This included fifteen years as a stay-at-home mom before returning to college in her 30s to obtain her degree, a feat accomplished while she still had six children at home.
+All are now grown with children of their own, providing her with 17 grandchildren and two great-grandchildren, so far.
+Never at a loss for something to do, besides writing she enjoys gardening, her two Bengal cats, and pursuing her study of the heavens in yet another realm, that of astrology.

 She currently makes her home in the Texas Hill Country and can be reached through this website at firstname.lastname@example.org.
 You can also visit her Author Page on Amazon.com, on Goodreads.com and Bublish.com.